ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    The default value is a single element list ["preview"].
 The following strings are valid statuses and have the following meanings:

-   :stableinterface: The module's parameters are stable.
-Every effort will be made not to remove parameters or change
+   :stableinterface: The module's options (the parameters or arguments it accepts) are stable.
+Every effort will be made not to remove options or change
       their meaning. **Not** a rating of the module's code quality.
    :preview: The module is in tech preview.
 It may be
-      unstable, the parameters may change, or it may require libraries or web services that are themselves subject to incompatible changes.
+      unstable, the options may change, or it may require libraries or web services that are themselves subject to incompatible changes.
    :deprecated: The module is deprecated and will be removed in a future release.
    :removed: The module is not present in the release.
 A stub is